 Yesterday morning around 7 a.m.
 I was driving into the San Juan National Forest after departing from Durango, a small city in southwestern Colorado.
 My every-way-but-one-track mind took turns as winding as the road unfolding before me.
 I unconsciously realized that the time would probably pass by more swiftly if I dedicated a portion of it to some much needed self-reflection/problem solving.
 I would have liked to think that this came from out of the blue.
 However, the odds are much better that my surroundings and the detachment from my comfort zone had something to do with it.

-So, with the windows rolled down, I listened to music, sipped hot coffee and contemplated life only to discover that there was no escape from the unforeseen, mixed up thoughts and emotions that were about to abruptly surface.
+So with the windows rolled down, I listened to music, sipped hot coffee and contemplated life only to discover that there was no escape from the unforeseen, mixed up thoughts and emotions that were about to abruptly surface.
 When you are constantly being reminded of things that put a halt on moving forward in life, it is so hard to do just that.
-Move on.
-If you have not yet mastered the art of moving on and letting thoughts come and go as quickly as they arrive, then you might have to face them while more than 300 miles away from home.
+Move forward.
+If you have not yet mastered the art of moving on and/or letting thoughts come and go as quickly as they arrive, then you might have to face them while more than 300 miles away from home.
 Thankfully, I was in a pretty good place to escape.

-These moments can’t possibly be planned for.
+These moments cannot possibly be planned for.
 Figuring it on your own is hard but sometimes that might be the best way to go about it.
 Those beautiful little realization moments that help fill in the confusing puzzle pieces you had once been blankly staring at.